galasa-dev/galasa.dev/src/markdown-pages/ReferenceGalasaTests.md

 For example:
 ```
-'@Userid(useridType=UseridType.MVSBASIC) public IUserID? myMVSUserid;'
+@Userid(useridType=UseridType.MVSBASIC) public IUserID? myMVSUserid;
 ```
 This assigns an 'IUserID' object of the type 'MVSBASIC' to the field 'myMVSUserid'.
-You could then use this object in your test methods, for example if you wanted to change the password for that userid:
+You could then use this object in your test methods.
+For example, use the following code to change the password for a userid:
 ```
-'myMVSUserid.changePassword("NEWPW0RD", true);'
+myMVSUserid.changePassword("NEWPW0RD", true);
 ```
-Or you could use:
+To assign the value of a free port number to the field 'myPort', use:
 ```
-'@Port() public int myPort;'
+@Port() public int myPort;
 ```
-to assign the value of a free port number to the field 'myPort'.

 ### Test Annotations